 Prior to the implementation of Modification 0710, Transporters were obligated to pay liabilities to the Registered User of a Supply Meter Point (SMP) where a Valid Meter Reading was not provided in line with the service standards set out within the UNC.
 This was detailed within UNC Section M 7.2 – Provision of Meter Readings.

+The liabilities logic detailed within this section will be in place until the contract for the service expires which is the 31st March 2023.
 The DMSPs have an agreed monthly and yearly liability cap which they will pay up to where they incur a liability in line with UNC Section M 7.2 – Provision of Meter Readings pre-Modification 0710 implementation.
-Any liability occurred above the agreed cap was a Transporter obligation to pay.
+Any liability incurred above the agreed cap was a Transporter obligation to pay.

 Post-Modification 0710 implementation, the Transporters will no longer be obligated to pay Class 1 liabilities and the liabilities logic will be removed from UNC.
 The DMSP will continue to pay liabilities up to their agreed monthly cap, in line with the logic detailed within the section below (lifted from UNC).
 As Transporters will no longer be obliged to pay liabilities in relation to this service, in the event that the agreed liability cap is exceeded for any DMSP network area, the capped amount will be prorated across the Shippers that had an SMP(s) which incurred a liability.